renovatebot/renovate/docs/usage/configuration-options.md

 Raise a feature request if you want to use this config option with other package managers.

 Use `bumpVersion` if you want Renovate to update the `version` field in your package file when it updates the dependencies in that file.
-This can be handy when you have automated your package's release, as you you don't need extra steps after the Renovate upgrade, you can just release a new version.
+This can be handy when you have automated your package's release, as you you do not need extra steps after the Renovate upgrade, you can just release a new version.

 Configure this value to `"prerelease"`, `"patch"`, `"minor"` or `"major"` to have Renovate update the version in your edited package file. e.g. if you wish Renovate to always increase the target `package.json` version with a patch update, configure this to `"patch"`.

 For `npm` only you can also configure this field to `"mirror:x"` where `x` is the name of a package in the `package.json`.
 Doing so means that the `package.json` `version` field will mirror whatever the version is that `x` depended on.
-Make sure that version is a pinned version of course, as otherwise it won't be valid.
+Make sure that version is a pinned version of course, as otherwise it will not be valid.

 For `sbt` note that Renovate will update the version string only for packages that have the version string in their project's `built.sbt` file.